Join the Scotiabank StartRight® Program designed for Newcomers and get up to $2,200* in value in the first year.

 1. G1 license

-These are the most common names for the tests but some provinces have different names.
-Each license has its own driving test.
-The driving tests are different according to the type of driving license they are for.
+These are the most common names for the tests, but some provinces have different names.
+Each license has a driving test.
+The tests are different according to the type of driving license.

 Renting your first home in Canada | Options & solutions for newcomers